-The C67x EDMA for the device also supports up to 16 EDMA channels.
+The C67x EDMA for this device also supports up to 16 EDMA channels.
 Four of the sixteen channels (channels 8-11) are reserved for EDMA chaining, leaving 12 EDMA channels available to service peripheral devices.
-On the device, the user, through the EDMA selector registers, can control the EDMA channels servicing peripheral devices.
+On this device, the user, through the EDMA selector registers, can control the EDMA channels servicing peripheral devices.

 The EDMA selector registers are located at addresses 0x01A0FF00 (ESEL0), 0x01A0FF04 (ESEL1), and 0x01A0FF0C (ESEL3).
 These EDMA selector registers control the mapping of the EDMA events to the EDMA channels.
-Each EDMA event has an assigned EDMA selector code (see Table 23).
+Each EDMA event has an assigned EDMA selector code (see Table 22).
 By loading each EVTSELx register field with an EDMA selector code, users can map any desired EDMA event to any specified EDMA channel.
-Table 22 lists the default EDMA selector value for each EDMA channel.
+Table 21 lists the default EDMA selector value for each EDMA channel.

-See Table 24 and Table 25 for the EDMA Event Selector registers and their associated bit descriptions.
+See Table 21 and Table 22 for the EDMA Event Selector registers and their associated bit descriptions.